Anomalous Dynamical Scaling at Topological Quantum Criticality

-Fig~\ref{fig:3} (a-1) shows $n_{\text{ex}}$ as a function of the quench rate $R$ for various initial values of $\epsilon_i = (g_{2,i}-g_{2,c})/g_{2,c}$.
+Fig.~\ref{potts_dy} (c) shows $n_{\text{ex}}$ as a function of the quench rate $R$ for various initial values of $\epsilon_i = (g_{2,i}-g_{2,c})/g_{2,c}$.
 Two distinct regimes are clearly visible.
-In the slow quench limit, the edge-excitation density exhibits a new power-law scaling, $n_{\text{ex}} \propto R^{1.49}$ with exponent that cannot be explained the conventional KZ prediction of excitation $n_{\text{ex}}\propto R^{d \nu/(1+z\nu)}$.
+In the slow quench limit, the edge-excitation number exhibits a anomalous power-law scaling, $n_{\text{ex}} \propto R^{1.49}$.
 In the fast-quench regime, $n_{\text{ex}}$ approaches a plateau whose saturated value $n_{\text{ex}}^{ s}$ is independent of $R$.
-We further find that this saturated value exhibits an additional universal power-law scaling with the initial parameter $\epsilon_i < 1$ [Fig.~\ref{fig:3} (a-2)], with an extracted exponent of $1.99$, which strongly deviates from the adiabatic–impulse prediction $n_{\text{ex}}^s \sim \epsilon_i^{d\nu}$~\cite{Grandi2010PRB,Zeng2023PRL,Yang2023PRB,Deng2025PRB}.
-Moreover, the critical quench rate $R^{c}$—defined as the crossover point between the two regimes in Fig.~\ref{fig:3} (a-1)—scales as $R^{c} \propto \epsilon_i^{1.33}$, as shown in Fig.~\ref{fig:3} (a-2), again differing markedly from the adiabatic–impulse expectation $R^{c} \sim \epsilon_i^{(1+z\nu)}$~\cite{Zeng2023PRL,Yang2023PRB,Deng2025PRB}.
+We further find that this saturated value exhibits an additional power-law scaling with the initial parameter $\epsilon_i < 1$ [Fig.~\ref{potts_dy} (d)], a feature absent at topologically trivial QCPs.
+Moreover, the critical quench rate $R^{c}$—defined as the crossover point between the two regimes in Fig.~\ref{potts_dy} (c)—scales as $R^{c} \propto \epsilon_i^{1.33}$, as shown in Fig.~\ref{potts_dy} (d).
 For comparison, we also investigate driven dynamics at a topologically trivial QCP by applying a similar linear ramp in $g_0(t)$ while fixing $g_1 = 1$ and $g_2 = 0$.
-The resulting edge-excitation density, shown in Fig.~\ref{fig:3} (a-3), saturates at $n^s_{\text{ex}} \sim 1.0$ and exhibits no power-law scaling, since the edge modes delocalize and merge into the gapless bulk at the trivial QCP~\cite{Bermudez_2010}.
+The resulting edge-excitation number, shown in the End Matter, saturates at $n^s_{\text{ex}} \sim 1.0$ and exhibits no power-law scaling, since the edge modes delocalize and merge into the gapless bulk at the trivial QCP~\cite{Bermudez_2010}.
 Taken together, these results indicate that robust topological edge states at criticality qualitatively modify the dynamics and give rise to anomalous scaling behaviors at topological quantum criticality.

-To further substantiate that these anomalous dynamics originate from the topological edge modes at criticality, we investigate in Sec .~\ref {sec:2} of the SM the driven dynamics at topologically nontrivial QCPs for various strengths of the bulk coupling $g_0$.
-The results unambiguously show that when $g_0$ is smaller than a threshold value $g_{0}^{*}$, the topological edge modes persist and coexist with the gapless bulk, leading to \emph{universal} anomalous power-law scaling of $n_{\text{ex}}$ with $R$, characterized by the same exponent $\sim 1.5$.
-In contrast, when $g_0$ exceeds $g_{0}^{*}$, the edge modes gradually delocalize and merge into the gapless bulk, and the dynamical scaling reverts to the usual behavior expected at trivial QCPs, $n_{\text{ex}} \sim 1.0$.